 Cynthia was elected Wyoming State Treasurer in 1998.
 In eight years (two terms) as Wyoming State Treasurer, she converted Wyoming’s primarily fixed income investment portfolio of $3.5 billion to a fully diversified portfolio of equities, real estate and fixed income investments, public and private, domestic and international, totaling $8.5 billion.
 Her term of office as State Treasurer ended in January 2007.

 As the sole House Representative for the state of Wyoming, Cynthia is a staunch advocate for fiscal responsibility, limiting the size and scope of the federal government and developing our nation’s domestic energy capabilities.
-Cynthia is a member of the House Natural Resources, Oversight and Government Reform and Science, Space and Technology Committees.
+Cynthia is a member of the House Natural Resources and Oversight and Government Reform Committees.

 To view Cynthia's official portrait, click here.